Travel.State.Gov > International Travel > Learn About Your Destination > Iran International Travel Information

 Before traveling to Iran, please consider the current Travel Advisory.

 U.S. passports are valid for travel to Iran.
 However, the Iranian government does not recognize dual nationality and will treat U.S.-Iranian dual nationals solely as Iranian citizens.
-Under the Iranian civil code, Iranian nationality may be acquired through birth to an Iranian father, birth in Iran under certain circumstances, residence in Iran under certain circumstances, marriage to an Iranian man, and other forms of naturalization.
-Thus, Iranian authorities may consider some U.S. citizens – even those without Iranian passports who do not consider themselves to be Iranian – to be Iranian nationals.
+Iranian authorities may consider some U.S. citizens – even those without Iranian passports who do not consider themselves to be Iranian – to be Iranian nationals.
 U.S.-Iranian dual nationals must enter and exit Iran on Iranian passports.

-Iranian authorities continue to unjustly detain and imprison U.S. citizens, particularly Iranian-Americans, including students, journalists, business travelers, and academics, on charges including espionage and posing a threat to national security.
-Iranian authorities have also prevented the departure, in some cases for months, of U.S. citizens who traveled to Iran for personal or professional reasons.
+Iranian authorities continue to unjustly detain and imprison U.S. citizens, particularly Iranian-Americans, on charges including espionage and posing a threat to national security.
+Iranian authorities have also prevented the departure of U.S. citizens who traveled to Iran.
 U.S. citizens of Iranian origin should consider the risk of being targeted by authorities before planning travel to Iran.
 Iranian authorities routinely deny dual nationals access to the Foreign Interests Section of the Embassy of Switzerland in Tehran because they consider dual nationals to be solely Iranian citizens.

 U.S. citizens who stay in Iran longer than one year, and who reside outside Iran, need to obtain an exit permit to leave the country.
 U.S. citizens residing in Iran on permanent resident visas must obtain an exit permit each time they depart Iran, regardless of the period of stay.
-Although an exit stamp is no longer inserted into the passport, the exit tax must still be paid.
-All holders of an Iranian passport are required to pay an exit tax regardless of the duration of their stay in Iran.
+All Iranian passport holders are required to pay an exit tax.
 More specific information on Iranian passport and exit permit requirements may be obtained from the Iranian Interests Section of the Embassy of Pakistan in Washington, D.C.

-The Iranian civil code states that non-Iranian women who marry Iranian men acquire Iranian nationality.
-Under Iranian law, the appropriate Iranian authorities must be notified of and recognize a marriage whether it is contracted in Iran or abroad.
+The Iranian civil code states that women who marry Iranian men acquire Iranian nationality.
 If the marriage takes place in Iran, the woman’s U.S. passport may be confiscated by Iranian authorities.
 A woman must have the consent of her husband to leave Iran or, in his absence, consent from another suitable authority.
-A husband may provide blanket permission when his wife receives her Iranian passport or require her to obtain permission for each trip abroad.
-Due to the nature of Iranian law and lack of diplomatic relations between the United States and Iran, the Foreign Interests Section in Tehran can provide only limited assistance if a U.S. citizen woman married to an Iranian man has marital difficulties and/or encounters difficulty in leaving Iran.
-In addition, if marriage to an Iranian citizen is not officially recognized by the Iranian government, the couple will be committing the crime of adultery if they travel together.
-Under Iranian law, the maximum penalty for adultery is death; at the very least, such couples would be unable to travel or stay at a hotel together in Iran.
+The Foreign Interests Section in Tehran can provide only limited assistance if a U.S. citizen woman married to an Iranian man encounters difficulty in leaving Iran.
+In addition, if marriage to an Iranian citizen is not officially recognized by the Iranian government, the couple will be committing the crime of adultery if they travel together the maximum penalty for which is death.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to Iran.
 If you intend to reside in Iran, you must submit to a blood test, which may include an HIV test, in order to apply for a residency permit.
 Permits will be refused if the HIV test is positive.

-UU.S. citizens who travel to Iran despite the Travel Advisory should exercise caution throughout the country, but especially in the southeastern region where Westerners have been victims of criminal gangs often involved in the smuggling of drugs and other contraband.
-U.S. citizens should avoid travel to areas within 100 kilometers of the border with Afghanistan, within 10 kilometers of the border with Iraq, and generally anywhere east of the line from Bam and Bandar Abbas toward the Pakistani border.
+U.S. citizens who travel to Iran despite the Travel Advisory should exercise caution throughout the country, but especially in the southeastern region where Westerners have been victims of criminal gangs.
+U.S. citizens should avoid travel to areas within 100 kilometers of the border with Afghanistan, near the Iraq border, and generally anywhere east of the line from Bam and Bandar Abbas toward the Pakistani border.